BZoennchen/Pages/_drafts/Information.md

 $$

 Our message eliminates a lot of uncertainty compared to a scenario where the only possible messages are $$0001$$ and $$1001$$.
+In other words, we were very uncertain before we received the message.

 #### Definition